Residential Care and Disability Support Services Act 2018

 Illustration for Residential Care and Disability Support Services Act 2018

 This part of the law applies to you if you have been assessed by Health New Zealand as needing home-based disability support services.
-You must not be a child and not have a community services card issued under the Health Entitlement Cards Regulations 1993 or a corresponding card.
-You are considered to need home-based disability support services if you need help with things like cooking or cleaning so you can stay in your home.
-The law says a child is someone under 18 years old, unless you are 16 or 17 and financially independent.
+You must not be a child and not have a community services card issued under the Health Entitlement Cards Regulations 1993.
+You also must not have a corresponding card issued under regulations made under section 102(1) of the Pae Ora (Healthy Futures) Act 2022 or section 437 of the Social Security Act 2018.
+Home-based disability support services are services that help you with your daily life so you can stay in your home.
+These services are funded under the Pae Ora (Healthy Futures) Act 2022.
+They do not include medical services or personal care.
+For this part of the law, a child is someone under 18 years old, unless they are 16 or 17 and financially independent.
+A health practitioner is someone who gives medical care, and this includes people training to be health practitioners.
+Medical services are treatments given by a health practitioner to help with a disability or to rehabilitate someone.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.